sniper-fly/minishell/README.md

 # minishell

 This is a subject at 42Tokyo.
-We implemented shell program from scratch.
+We implemented a shell program like bash from scratch.

 ## Member
 rnakai